5 Top Reasons You Should See a Vegan Nutritionist

 1. Dietitians are credentialed nutrition experts.

 As a dietitian myself, I may be a little biased.
-But there’s a lot that behind the RDN (Registered Dietitian Nutritionist) credentials!
+But there’s a lot behind those RDN (Registered Dietitian Nutritionist) credentials!

-In the US, Registered Dietitian Nutritionists (RDN’s) must obtain a degree from a accredited dietetics program (in 2024 a masters will be required), complete a supervised internship, and pass a national exam.
+In the US, Registered Dietitian Nutritionists (RDN’s) must obtain a degree from a accredited dietetics program, complete a supervised internship, and pass a national exam.

 Some states have licensure, and all RDN’s need to complete a certain amount of continuing education to maintain the credentials(1).